GoldSakura/Portfolio/README.md

 File Organization

-Projects are numberes 1/100project or 1/50project or 1/to differentiate the courses I have undertaken throughout the process.
+Projects are numbered 1_100project or 1_50project or 1_smth to differentiate the courses I have undertaken throughout the process.
 As of now, I am following 100 Days of Code: The Complete Python Pro Bootcamp by Dr. Angela Yu, and 50 Projects in 50 Days by Brad Traversy and Florin Pop.